SE-Project-GatorBlog/Gator_Blog/Sprint3.md

   - `POST /blogs` - Create a new blog post
   - `PUT /blogs/:id` - Update an existing blog
   - `DELETE /blogs/:id` - Remove a blog post

 - Enhanced database schema to support password reset flow and blog metadata tracking by introducing new fields in the `users` and `blogs` tables.
 This included fields for storing reset codes, code expiry timestamps, and automatic tracking of blog creation and update times.

+- Redis caching was implemented to optimize performance by reducing redundant database queries.
+Frequently accessed data, such as user session details and blog content, is now cached in Redis, significantly improving response times and reducing database load.

 - Performed extensive unit testing using mock databases to simulate real scenarios.
 Covered edge cases, error responses, and user-specific validations for all new APIs to ensure system reliability and correctness.